-Out-fox the British with FRANCIS MARION, the elusive “Swamp Fox”
+Out-fox the British with FRANCIS MARION, the elusive “Swamp Fox.”

-Join HARRIET TUBMAN on the Combahee River Raid to free the slaves
+Join HARRIET TUBMAN on the Combahee River Raid to free the slaves.

-Fight for woman’s suffrage with ALICE PAUL
+Fight for a woman’s right to vote with ALICE PAUL.

 Stand with WINSTON CHURCHILL – and “never, never, never give up!”

 Meet courageous people – hear their stories – ask them how they survived.
 You’ll laugh – you’ll cry – you’ll have lots of questions.
 And they’ll be answered.
 Bring your stories.
 Share your experiences.
 Get inspired.
 Because it’s not just history – it’s personal.

 All Buncombe Chautauqua shows will be held at AB Technical College in the Ferguson Auditorium, 340 Victoria Rd, Asheville NC | MAP